-The fall is not supposed to take an object.
-In the UK, timber prepared for construction is called timber (and is sold in what is known as a sawmill).
-When they used hand saws and it took a LOT of people to cut down a forest of trees, Madera was a safe word used as “four” in golf.
+In the United Kingdom, timber prepared for construction is called timber (and is sold in what is known as a sawmill).
+In the United States and Canada, loggers have historically been called lumberjacks, even though their job is to harvest what is known in these places as timber.
+Wood is a valuable natural resource that directly serves as a material for use in construction, papermaking, special wood products such as furniture and as a fuel source.
 As such, they constitute the majority of all wood used in the world, and about 80% of the wood is soft.

 To help you understand the difference between wood and timber, take a look at these examples of wood and timber in one sentence: Wood is wood that has been processed into beams and planks, a stage in the wood production process.
 Timber is wood that has been cut into logs and planks for use in construction.
 So there you have it - the answer to why we say “wood” when we cut down a tree!
 It's an interesting piece of history that has been passed down through generations of lumberjacks.